The Garrity rights, Garrity rule or Garrity warning is a

 questioned regarding actions that may result in criminal prosecution.

-By invoking the Garrity rule, the officer is invoking his or her right
+By invoking the Garrity, the officer is invoking his or her right

 against self incrimination.
 Any statements made after invoking Garrity,

 may only be used for department investigation purposes and not for

 criminal prosecution purposes.

 case Garrity v.
 New Jersey, 385 U.S. 493 (1967), which was decided in

 1966 by the United States Supreme Court.
 It was a traffic ticket fixing

 Officers were advised that they had to answer questions subjecting them

 to criminal prosecution or lose their jobs.
 The Court held that this was